popgenDK/courses/summer2023/IntroNGS/introNGSexercises.md

 Notes before we start:

-- In coding blocks, comments are preceeded with a #, example:
+- In coding blocks, comments are preceeded with a # and all of the code can be pasted in to the terminal
     ```bash
-    # This is a comment
+  # code you should run in the terminal
+    ls
     ```

 - **Please read the comments before running each line of code.
 So we know what we're doing or what we may consider.**

 ## Linux paths for today
+Lets first set some paths.
+Paste the following code in the terminal

 ```bash
 # bash command